-Migrating to Office 365 the secure way
+How to Migrate to Office 365 the Secure Way

-Cloud computing offers lower costs, flexibility, and greater capacity beyond the limited resources most organizations have in their datacenters.
+Cloud computing offers lower costs, flexibility, and greater capacity beyond the limited resources most organizations have in their data centers.

 But migrating data and extending user identities to the cloud is not risk-free.
-Compromising user identities in the cloud can lead to very immediate exposure of sensitive files that are de facto accessible directly on the Internet.
+Compromising user identities in the cloud can lead to very immediate exposure of sensitive files that are de facto accessible directly on the internet.

-Why Manage Access to Office 365
+Why manage access to Office 365 using Active Directory?

 Office 365 can be managed standalone using cloud-only identities in Azure Active Directory (AAD), a fully-managed identity and access service that is primarily designed for cloud-first applications.

-How to Extend Active Directory’s identities to Office 365?
+How to extend Active Directory’s identities to Office 365

-Password Hash Sync (PHS) is the simplest of all the models and it is best suited to organizations that want a quick and easy way to extend AD to the cloud.
+Password Hash Sync (PHS) is the simplest of all the models, and it is best suited to organizations that want a quick and easy way to extend AD to the cloud.
 PHS isn’t the best option if you need to replicate all of AD’s features for cloud users.

-Unlike PHS, PTA immediately enforces on-premise user account states, password policies, and logon hours.
+Unlike PHS, PTA immediately enforces on-prem user account states, password policies, and logon hours.
 Like PHS, PTA provides single sign-on capability.
-But PTA doesn’t work with leaked credential risk events or support Azure AD Connected Health integration, two major security features built in AAD and that should be part of any AAD hygiene routine.
+But PTA doesn’t work with leaked credential risk events or support Azure AD Connected Health integration, two major security features built in AAD that should be part of any AAD hygiene routine.

 Federated Authentication (possibly combined with PHS)